-This class meets 1st period every other day for one semester at 8:00 a.m. and during 4th period.
-A section will be offered on odd days and a section will be offered on even days.
-(Both semesters).
+This class meets 1st and 2nd periods for one semester at 8:00 a.m. and during 5th and 6th periods.

 Students will follow a weight lifting and running program that will emphasize various Olympic and Power lifts, as well as running techniques.
 The goal of this class is to make students faster and stronger, increase flexibility, and reduce chances for injury.
 Each class period will begin with a dynamic warm up that will prepare the student to perform at a high level.